cloudfoundry/diego-notes/proposals/measuring_performance.md

 crash count reset once in a while, so that we can have crashing apps even after they would've been given up on.

-Once the system is up we would then want to simulate some regular load which would push, stop, start, and crash apps.
+Once the system is filled to this initial baseline, we will then generate some continual realistic load of pushing, starting, crashing, and deleting additional apps.

-Push new apps (1000 pushes of the above mix, for a total of 25,000 extra instances).

-Continually:
-- Delete app
-- Push app
-- Stop app
+For N batches of the seeding mix of apps, continually push the apps in the batches, wait for them to run or to crash, then delete them.

 ### Experiment 3: Fault-recovery